danielbodunov/DungeonSim/docs/TODO/t002-Dungeon-Entrance.md

 - Added an entrance gizmo to the existing NPC traversal debug view.
 - Added an `Entrance/Single` socket to the walkable `Narrow_Straight_I` orientation.
 - Added a placeable entrance prefab, build-palette definition, removal tool, and save data.
+- Added a transient fallback entrance that appears at the default adventurer spawn after the first tile is built, yields to manual placement, and is regenerated rather than serialized.
-- Source validation and the manual Unity scenario below were completed successfully on 2026-08-11.
+- The original socket-placement scenario was validated successfully on 2026-08-11.
+- Runtime source compilation passes for the fallback entrance extension; its additional Unity scenario remains to be validated.

 ## Manual Test Scenario